sebv/grunt-boilerplate/README.md

 ./bin/grunt test
 ```

-This will start a testacular server on port 4000, and will run the unit tests on js
+This will start a testacular server on port 4000.

-file changes.
+Run `./bin/grunt dev` and manually point a browser to

-Manually point a browser to http://localhost:4000 for the tests to run.
+http://localhost:4000 for the tests to be run.

 ### e2e